aexol-studio/deenruv/docs/docs/reference/core-plugins/harden-plugin/index.md

 be required to resolve that query.

 The goal of this setting is to prevent attacks in which a malicious actor crafts a very complex query in order to overwhelm your server resources.
-Here's an example of a request which would likely overwhelm a Vendure server:
+Here's an example of a request which would likely overwhelm a Deenruv server:

 ```GraphQL
 query EvilQuery {